molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `have.text` assertion compares the text content with the given string.

-Great!
+We did it!
 We have found an element and checked its content.

 Now let us increment the count.
 We find and click on the increment button.
 The button has the test id `increment-button`.
 Cypress offers the `cy.click` method for this purpose.